Enter your details then hit

 I understand that thinking situations are going to take a turn for the worse is not going to make anything better.
 But my understanding this doesn't seem to help me change my bad thinking habits.”

-Like many people, Clara's commitment to change became frustrating and energy draining.
+Like many people, Clara's attempts to cope better became frustrating and energy draining.

 But then we noticed something rather bizarre...